About the Emergency

 Now, in 2013, while tensions have quelled slightly since the outbreaks of 2012, additional clashes have put many in danger again.

-Islamic Relief USA, in collaboration with the UNHCR, worked to provide relief and humanitarian assistance to internal refugees in the Rakhine State of Myanmar.
+Islamic Relief USA, in collaboration with the UNHCR, is working to provide relief and humanitarian assistance to internal refugees in the Rakhine State of Myanmar.

 EMERGENCY SHELTER AND CORE RELIEF ITEMS